malaysia-ai/malaysia-ai/README.md

 ## Rules

 1. No NSFW AI, eg, develop AI to remove someone clothing.
-2. All models developed using Malaysia AI resources must be open sourced, data can remain private.
+2. All models and dataset developed using Malaysia AI resources must be open sourced.
 3. Do not sabotage other maintainers development.